FCRA Basic Certificate Program

 Individuals have two opportunities to pass the exam.
 Those who do not pass the exam on their second attempt must repurchase the program.
 A score of 80% must be achieved to pass the exam.
 The exam must be completed within 12 months of the purchase date.

 FCRA Basic Certificate is valid for two years and must be current to apply for renewal.
 There are two options for FCRA Basic renewal – taking the renewal exam or earning credits by attending PBSA educational tracks at conferences and webinars.
-For FCRA Basic renewal, you must submit your Professional Development Credits (PDCs) or pass the renewal exam by the end of your two-year certification period.
+For FCRA Basic renewal, you must submit your Professional Development Credits (PDCs) or pass the renewal exam by the end of your two-year certificate period.

 - Renewal via PDCs.
 Five PDCs are needed to qualify for FCRA Basic renewal.
 PDCs must be submitted to PBSA by the end of the two-year certificate period.
 Once the renewal application is complete and has been approved, your next two-year renewal period begins from your existing end date.
 Designated PBSA educational sessions and webinars (live and recordings) qualify for PDCs.
 To receive your tracking form, you must register for the FCRA Basic Renewal PDCs course using the link below.
 Click here to view a list of qualifying sessions and webinars.